microsoft/WindowsAppSDK/docs/roadmap.md

 *Thank you* for your continued passion and drive to make Windows App SDK the best platform it can be; it has really made a difference!

 You can join in by contributing to existing issues, or filing a new issue on the [Windows App SDK](https://github.com/microsoft/WindowsAppSDK) or [WinUI](https://github.com/microsoft/microsoft-ui-xaml) GitHub repos.
 If you're interested in WinUI 3, come join us on the live Windows Development [Community Calls](https://www.youtube.com/playlist?list=PLI_J2v67C23ZqsolUDaHoFkF1GKvGrttB), which are hosted quarterly.
-Finally, you can stay in touch with us on Twitter using [#WindowsAppSDK](https://twitter.com/search?q=%23WindowsAppSDK).
+Finally, you can find and tag us on X (formerly Twitter) using [#WindowsAppSDK](https://twitter.com/search?q=%23WindowsAppSDK).